mikeizbicki/ucr-cs100/videos/GDB.md

 GDB Intro/Segfaults
 ----------------
 In this introduction video, we'll go over setting up GDB, as well as using some very basic GDB commands.
-In Particular, we'll look at how we can go about finding and fixing segfaults.
+In particular, we'll look at how we can go about finding and fixing segfaults.
 Finding and fixing segfaults is one of the best features that GDB offers.
 You should be able to follow along fairly easily with this tutorial and see just why gdb is so useful.
-Remember there are much more commands.
+Remember there are many more commands.
 This video just scratches the surface of how vital GDB is.

 <a href="https://www.youtube.com/watch?v=vcVmWbYEIsk" target="_blank"><img src="https://i.ytimg.com/vi/vcVmWbYEIsk/2.jpg?time=1427005811814"